the many benefits of digital radiography

 As an added benefit, digital x-rays allow our office to remain compliant with HIPPA (Health Insurance Portability and Accountability Act).
 And most importantly, when backed up properly, the images are safe.
 In other words, we don’t need to worry about losing them from unexpected things, such as water or fire.

-Digital radiography uses x-ray sensitive plates to directly capture data.
+Digital radiography uses flat panel detectors, also known as x-ray sensitive plates, to directly capture data.
 Intraoral x-rays use a small image receptor (electronic sensor).
-This receptor is placed in the mouth to obtain images.
+This receptor is placed in the mouth and x-ray photons are then transmitted into a digital image.

 The digital information immediately transfers to a computer system.
 This allows instant image availability for your dentist and hygienist.
 There is no need to wait for image processing.
 In addition, digital x-rays offer reduced radiation exposure.